Mslef/fullstack-tournament/README.md

 #Tournament database

+Simple tournament brackets app, that can allows user to see what bracket a player is at.

 ##How to run

 To run the database and tournament_test.py files from a virtual machine on the command line, follow these steps: